 Rigging holes are provided on all units.
 Caution should be exercised when moving these units.
 To prevent damage to the unit housing during rigging, cables or chains used must be held apart by spacer bars.
-The mounting platform or base should be level and located so as to permit free access of supply air.
+The mounting platform or base should be level and located so as to permit unrestricted air flow.